hubverse-org/hubDocs/docs/source/user-guide/tasks.md

 #### Proposed standard of Task ID variables

-In general, there are no restrictions on what task ID variables may be named, however when appropriate, we suggest that Hubs adopt the following standard task ID or column names and definitions[^new-vars]:
+We strongly suggest that Hubs adopt the following standard task ID or column names and definitions[^new-vars]:

 * `origin_date`{.codeitem}: the starting point that can be used for calculating a `target_date` via the formula `target_date = origin_date + horizon * time_units_per_horizon` (e.g., with weekly data, `target_date` is calculated as `origin_date + horizon * 7` days).
   Another reasonable choice for `origin_date` is `reference_date`.